sounderdisc/Astral-Teleportation/artifacts/DesignDocuments/DesignDocument.md

 ## Scalability

 ## Interoperability
 The system is not expected to share data, resources, or personal information about the user(s) with other software or hardware.
 The only data that will be saved to the game will be the completed level and the user's setting preferences, such as visual, audio, and control settings.
-However, that data will be saved in the game, not shared to an other source.
+However, that data will be saved in the game, not shared to an outer source.

 ## Internationalization/ Localization